 The next step, attempting to recover, to move—as we say—from Survival into Living is not an easy task and can rarely be effectively done without help.
 This is because ex-boarders have constructed what we call a Strategic Survival Personality, and will need support to feel safe enough to let their guard down, before re-learning ways of living a normal life outside current institutions, such as the work environment.

 However, where there is will there is a way.
 Once awareness of the suffering and its causes are in place, recovery is possible, and has innumerable benefits.

-To find out more about what you can do, please see our counselling page.
+To find out more about what you can do, please see our counselling and therapy page.